PGCE Secondary: Religious Education specialism

 Teaching is possible within an excellent range of schools with which we work in partnership to ensure successful teaching practice.
 All mentors in schools are experienced and there are opportunities to work within a variety of cultural and geographical environments.
 We have strong links with faith community schools including those within the Anglican and Roman Catholic traditions, as well as a range of other state schools and some independent schools.

-Applicants will be expected to have an approved first-class or upper-second degree in religious studies or affiliated subjects with a strong theological or philosophical dimension, such as philosophy or anthropology.
+Applicants will be expected to have a degree in religious studies or affiliated subjects with a strong theological or philosophical dimension, such as philosophy or anthropology.
 At interview, candidates will be asked to think about the contemporary relevance of religious education and, on the basis of this, to construct an engaging argument for its place within the curriculum.

 If you have specific questions about the programme or your suitability for it, please email the subject leader, Lesley Prior.
 For general information please contact the Enquiries Office on 020 8392 3232.